srikat/Genesis/README.md

 # Genesis
 Sublime Text Snippets for Genesis WordPress Framework

 Currently these snippets are to be downloaded and placed inside a folder on your computer to use them.
 These can not be downloaded from Sublime Text's package manager (yet).
-If you are familiar with [submitting a Sublime Text package](https://packagecontrol.io/docs/submitting_a_package) and would like to help me do so, please get in touch with me.
+If you are familiar with [submitting a Sublime Text package](https://packagecontrol.io/docs/submitting_a_package) and would like to help, please get in touch.

 ## How to Install